 First Isabelle gives a useful outline of gender roles in Tibetan areas before 1959.
 Women were usually the “beer vendors”, and as “ceremonial beer-servers” they sang for parties and weddings.
 Indeed, they still are.
 And she introduces the “label-girls” of nangma-töshe song-and-dance.

 Acha Yitsa, leading performer of the nangma’i skyid sdug association, flanked by two famed “label-girls” at an aristocrats’ picnic, Lhasa 1936–37.
 Photo: Sir Basil Gould.

 She then discusses six Tibetan female singers on the eve of the occupation, the Maoist era, and since the 1980s’ reforms—describing the exceptional case of “stars”, as she explains, since they are better documented than common performers: three from the world of tradition, as well as three stars of popular music, providing an instructive spectrum.
 She constantly interrogates the role of gender in their careers, offering valuable perspectives on the tensions within modern Tibetan society over three distinct periods, both within the PRC and in exile.

-This first sketch makes a good introduction to Isabelle’s fine work on lhamo opera.
+This first sketch makes a good introduction to Isabelle’s fine work on lhamo opera, which I extol here.
 Ama Lhagpo (1909–97) performed lhamo for over eighty years (!).

 Orphaned at the age of 3, she was taken in by a woman whom she accompanied begging on the streets and in chang taverns.
 There she was spotted by the celebrated Kyomolung lhamo troupe in Lhasa, just in the process of reviving.
 She gave her first public performance at the age of 8, taking the lead roles from 15.